 Anxiety, disability and chronic conditions: what to expect

 Children with disability or chronic health conditions are more likely than other children to experience anxiety.
-This is because they might worry about:

 - having medical procedures like blood tests

 - missing out on events, friendships or school

 - getting sicker, having a relapse or dying.

 These worries can sometimes get in the way of children sticking to treatments or activities that they need to do to stay healthy.

 Helping children with disability or chronic conditions manage anxiety

 There are many practical things you can do to help your child with disability or a chronic health condition manage anxiety.